Soliton Synchronization with Randomness: Rogue Waves and Universality: Introduction and Main Results

 Certain types of rogue waves have been extensively studied in \cite{BilmanBuckingham19, BilmanLingMiller20, BilmanMiller22, BilmanMiller24a, BilmanMiller24b} via a careful Riemann--Hilbert analysis: the authors showed that rogues waves can be constructed from high-order breather solutions \cite{BilmanLingMiller20, BilmanMiller22}, high-order soliton solutions \cite{BilmanBuckingham19}, or high-order solutions belonging to a one-parameter family which encompasses the previous two classes \cite{BilmanMiller24a}.
 In the limit as the order goes to infinity, the solution displays a universal central peak, which is described in terms of a member of the Painlev\'e III hierarchy \cite{Sakka}.

 Comparing with the previous literature, the results presented in this paper prove rigorously that the formation of rogue waves can be the result of the constructive interaction of a handful of solitons at one point in space-time (see \figurename~\ref{fig:sinc_5sol}), and the resulting peak is universal, as it survives random perturbations of the soliton amplitudes.

 Our soliton solution setup is similar to the scenario described in \cite{SlunyaevPelinovsky16}: the authors consider a multi-soliton solution of the modified KdV equation, and tune the scattering data to obtain a rogue wave at a given collision time, so that the height of the peak is equal to the sum of amplitudes.
+Furthermore, phenomena of coherent soliton pulse trains, modelled by a generalization of the fNLS equation, appear in experimental optics, specifically in (micro)-resonators and dissipative Kerr soliton combs \cite{Kippenberg14, Kippenberg18}.

 We finally highlight that the $N$-soliton configuration studied in this paper is an instance of a {\em dilute soliton gas} \cite{Suret2023SolitonGT}.
 This model was originally proposed by Zakharov \cite{Zakharov71} as an infinite collection of KdV solitons with random parameters, which are so sparse that it is possible to distinguish individual soliton-soliton interactions.
 Zakharov additionally derived a formula to describe the average velocity of a trial soliton as it travels through the diluted KdV gas.
 A more general kinetic formula for the soliton gas solving the fNLS equation was later derived in \cite{ElTovbis20}, however we do not pursue this direction of research here.